Andrettin/Wyrmsun/readme.txt

 * Units
 - Fixed bug which caused archers to throw arrows when doing their melee attack against buildings.
 - When multiple builders construct a mine, now all of them will harvest it when completed (previously only the one to initiate the building did).
+- Added base attack icon for the Teuton Catapult.

+* Upgrades
+- Added Granite Catapult Projectile and Metal Catapult Projectile upgrades for the Teutons and Goblins (graphics by Jinn).

 -----------------------------------------------------------------------
 - 1.0.3